 Neonatal causes account for more deaths in children under five years of age than malaria, pneumonia and diarrhea combined.
 Infections, asphyxia, and preterm birth, together, account for the majority of neonatal deaths.
 We focus on increasing the demand for, and access to, life-saving neonatal health interventions.

 Our neonatal health strategy maximizes the services available to mothers to ensure the survival of their newborns, making use of current contact points we have across the world.
 Through our network members already offering health services and partnerships with ministries of health and other organizations, we are able to provide outreach to increase awareness and access to essential care for newborns during their most vulnerable period.

-We fully endorse and promote the Essential Newborn Care approach, an integrated set of interventions that includes immediate initiation of exclusive breastfeeding, Kangaroo Mother Care, delayed bathing and early detection of infection.
+We fully endorse and promote the essential newborn-care approach.
+This is an integrated set of interventions that includes immediate initiation of exclusive breastfeeding, kangaroo mother care (skin-to-skin contact) technique, delayed bathing and early detection of infection.
 These interventions all can be delivered by community health workers during home visits.

 Many of these interventions are low-cost and can be carried out entirely within the framework of existing government programs and private-sector channels to strengthen local health systems and increase sustainability.